 Attendance and Participation

+Regular class attendance and participation is necessary for you to be successful.
 Students are expected to attend all classes except in the event of illness or an unavoidable emergency.

 Students are responsible for meeting all class requirements regardless of absences and/or tardiness from class.
 Contact your instructor prior to any absences whenever possible.
 Do not wait until after you miss a class or deadline to contact your instructor.

 It is important that students do not simply stop attending classes.
 If you enroll in classes and do not wish to complete them, you should officially drop or withdrawal from your courses.